thrashplay/incubator/README.md

 - [**logging**](./projects/thrashlib/logging#readme): Basic logging API, intended as a placeholder interface until more robust logging is implemented.
 - [**mock-fs**](./projects/thrashlib/mock-fs#readme): Mock `fs` implementation that is basically a Typescript adaptation of [metro-memory-fs](https://github.com/facebook/metro/tree/master/packages/metro-memory-fs)
 - [**project-utils**](./projects/thrashlib/project-utils#readme): Helpers for exploring packages in a standalone or monorepo project in an abstract way.

+## Ringlet
+One build system to rule them all. `Ringlet` aims to ease much of the burden of setting up a new Typescript project by providing a very opinionated, convention-based toolkit for eliminating or generating he configuration required for common tools such as `tsc`, `Babel`, and `webpack`.
+Unlike similar efforts, such as [create-react-app](https://github.com/facebook/create-react-app), `Ringlet`'s goal is to allow users much flexibility without the jarring experience of having to *eject* their application.